Memorable Manitobans: Tobias Crawford Norris (1861-1936)

 Farmer, auctioneer, MLA (1896-1899), MLA (1900-1903), MLA (1908-1910), MLA (1911-1914), MLA (1914-1915), Premier of Manitoba (1915-1922), MLA (1916-1920), MLA (1921-1922), MLA (1923-1927), MLA (1927-1932).

-Born at Brampton, Ontario on 5 September 1861, son of Arthur Crawford and Phoebe Crawford, he migrated to Manitoba with his family and farmed near Griswold and jointly owned a livery stable.
+Born at Brampton, Ontario on 5 September 1861, son of Arthur Norris and Phoebe Crawford, nephew of John S. Crawford, he migrated to Manitoba with his family and farmed near Griswold and jointly owned a livery stable.
 He moved from farming into auctioneering, where he established a considerable reputation.